humdek-unibe-ch/tbi-gaze/sample/README.md

 ## `template.ztt`

 A sample file which demonstrates how to start the gaze utility from openseame.
-The sample file was generated with the ytree version 5.1.11.
+The sample file was generated with the ztree version `5.1.11`.